QueenAnya/Bail/README.md

+# Note:
+**QueenAnya/Baileys is another version of Baileys that was originally created by Adhiraj Singh.
+ShizoWeb is Maintained and Up-to-dated with all lestest feature [Thanks for Visiting Here]**

+## Maintainer Of QueenAnya/Baileys
+ ** • Team PikaBotz. **

-# Baileys - Typescript/Javascript WhatsApp Web API
+# QueenAnya/Baileys - Typescript/Javascript WhatsApp Web API

 ### Important Note